jared-nishikawa/after-hours/modules/README.md

 What has happened is this: when we imported the foo module, it automatically ran everything inside the script.

 It would be great if we could have some sort of distinction between a script that has been called directly, and one that is being imported as a module.
-To that end, we will add one line to `foo.py` (it should now look like this):
+To that end, we will add one line to `foo.py`.

+### Example 2
+`foo.py` should look like this:

 ```python
 # foo.py